ccardea/osy-site/README.md

-# old-school-yoga
+# osy-site
-This is a website devoted to yoga philosophies
+This is the content repository for the Old School Yoga website copyright 2022.
+All rights reserved